 The Beazley Medal: WACE is awarded for excellence to the eligible student who achieves the top WACE award score which is used to rank students for general exhibitions.

-Beazley Medal: VET
+Beazlev Medal: VET

-The Beazley Medal: VET is awarded for excellence in studies that include VET qualifications.
-It is awarded to the eligible Year 12 student who has demonstrated the most outstanding overall performance in a VET Certificate II or higher and in their other WACE achievements.
+The Beazley Medal: VET is awarded to the eligible student who has demonstrated the most outstanding performance in a VET Certificate II or higher and in their other WACE achievements.

 Awards for Outstanding Achievement

 General Exhibitions